 What is KBOT?

-KBOT is a malicious software that can steal various credentials like passwords, logins, cryptocurrency wallet data, lists of files and installed programs, banking-related and other personal information.
-It can cause its victims a variety of serious problems.
-Research shows that Kaspersky solutions detects this malware and its components as Kpot.
-If there is a reason to believe that KBOT (also known as KBOT stealer) is installed on the operating system, then it should be removed from it immediately.
+KBOT is malicious software that can steal various credentials such as passwords, logins, cryptocurrency wallet data, lists of files and installed programs, banking-related and other personal information.
+It can cause serious problems for victims.
+Research shows that Kaspersky solutions detects this malware and associated components as Kpot.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|

 |Detection Names||Avast (Win64:Malware-gen), AVG (Win64:Malware-gen), ESET-NOD32 (A Variant Of Win64/Bolik.L), Kaspersky (Virus.Win64.Kpot.a), Full List (VirusTotal)|